gvasold/gdp25/README.md

 course *Grundlagen der Programmierung* at Graz University.
 All notebooks are in German.

+The number of notebooks will grow during the semester.
+So run `git pull` before each class.

 ## Usage

 To use the notebooks make sure you have these programs installed: